dourmiah/Fraud_detection_lead_2/03_producer/README.md

 1. Design: Architecture and operation of the ``Consume Data`` block.
 1. Design: The format of documents exchanged at the various interfaces of the `fraud_detection_2` application.
 1. Technical: Implementation of a Kafka Topic in `fraud_detection_2`.
-1. Technical: Running the producer of the `fraud_detection_2` application
+1. Technical: Testing a first version of a producer for the `fraud_detection_2` application